What is Jock Itch?

 An infrequent complication can arise if jock itch rash spreads past the groin onto the thighs and genitals.
 Secondly, scratching or rubbing of the skin can deepen the infection causing cellulitis or abscess formation.

-Skin discoloration is another potential complication which is temporary in nature.
+Skin discoloration is another potential complication which is temporary.
 It includes:

 1. post-inflammatory hypopigmentation (lighter than the regular skin color)

-2. post-inflammatory hyperpigmentation (darker then the regular skin color)
+2. post-inflammatory hyperpigmentation (darker than the regular skin color)

 The Best Jock Itch Treatment is- Prevention

-Since fungus and bacteria thrive in warm, dark, and damp conditions, being aware of and reducing these conditions can help treat and prevent jock itch and athlete's foot.
-When working out, wear boxer underwear or no underwear.
+Since fungus and bacteria thrive in warm, dark, and damp conditions, being aware of and reducing these conditions can help treat and prevent jock itch.
 Expose your body to plenty of free circulating air.
-And of course cleaning with a natural anti fungal soap like Defense Soap when you bathe or shower is a great idea.
+Defense Antifungal Mediated Bar Soap should be used to wash and treat this area.

 Conclusively, maintaining good skin hygiene prevents the fungus jock itch.